Skip to main content

 object

 The currency your customer will pay in.
-This can only be a cryptocurrency.
 You can set both the currency and network or just the currency.

 end_user_email